 Is it a good time to be looking for jobs in New Zealand?
 Definitely - especially if you have the right skills.

-There are many job openings for specialists in industries such as medicine, engineering and IT.
-But there are also opportunities to contribute more generalist skills, particularly in construction/trades and in business services.
+New Zealand has many job openings for specialists in sectors such as health, engineering and IT.
+But there are also opportunities for workers with more generalist skills, particularly in construction/trades and in business services.

 Skills in demand